 Whenever the two are fought together, Prometheus and Pandora share a life bar.
 Whereas each of them alone has 2 layers of life bars, them combined has just 3.
 In the first game they just attack alternately, while in the second they get Combination Attacks.

 In Advent, Argoyle and Ugoyle, when fought, initially appear to have single health bar.
 However, when you activate Model H and use it to Enemy Scan them, you'll see that each of them has their own health bar.
+It's a lot more noticeable if you focus attacks on only one of the two.

 Some of the Pseudoroids have an uncanny resemblence to other characters.
 Fistleo's resemblence to Akuma has not gone unnoticed by many fans.
 Likewise, Hedgeshock/Tesrat looks like the robotic spawn of Sonic the Hedgehog and Pikachu.